shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 IOPRP_252.IMG
 ```

-These files are **not provided with this application**.

-The application expects these files inside:
+Place these files inside:

 ```text
 Resources
 └── APA HDD Binaries
 ```

-The application automatically detects them from the included Resources folder.
+The application will automatically detect the Resources folder supplied with the program.

-> **Important:** These files must be obtained separately because they are copyrighted.
+> **Important:** These files are copyrighted and are **not included** with this application.
+They must be obtained separately.

 These files only need to be transferred once unless the POPS partition is recreated.